MangoFVTT/fvtt-ready-set-roll-5e/README.md

 ## Acknowledgements
 - Atropos and the Foundry development team for making a truly fantastic VTT.
-- RedReign for creating the original Better Rolls for 5e module, without which this module would have any reason to exist.
+- RedReign for creating the original Better Rolls for 5e module, without which this module would not exist.
 - All the wonderful folks on the Foundry VTT discord for their tireless help.

 ## License